tc39/notes/es7/2016-05/may-24.md

 YK: any modern testing framework will report the stack frame when there is an error.
 It is important to understand the path taken through the code at the error.
 You don't want to lose frames, even with STC.

-FST: comment about debugging intent for code authors vs code users: user may need stack frames when author doesn't.
+EFT: comment about debugging intent for code authors vs code users: user may need stack frames when author doesn't.

 MM: Just in the same way the author of the code makes the decision to use a loop rather than a call without considering the user.